MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-supported-platforms.md

 <sup>3</sup> Spark integration is supported only through a Hadoop distribution on CDH, HDP, or MapR.
 Your version of Hadoop must include a supported level of Spark (2.0-2.4).
 Spark 1.6 support is dropped for this release.

-<sup>4</sup> Limited availability of [operationalization](../what-is-operationalization.md) and [MicrosoftML algorithms](../r-reference/microsoftml/microsoftml-package.md) due to .NET Core platform dependency.
-Neither feature is supported on Linux or Windows client operating systems.
+<sup>4</sup> **.NET Core platform dependency**: The following features require .NET Core:
++ The machine learning algorithms  in the [MicrosoftML R package](../r-reference/microsoftml/microsoftml-package.md)
++ The ability to configure Machine Learning Server to [operationalize your R analytics](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization).
+These features are NOT available on the marked platforms.
 On Hadoop, you can install the features on edge nodes, assuming the native file system is CentOS/RHEL 7.x or Ubuntu 14.04 (there is no support for either feature on SUSE SLES11).

 ## Microsoft R Server 9.1